Sanjay5734/Sanjay5734/README.md

 ## 💡 About Me

-Passionate about software development, I specialize in full-stack development with expertise in MERN .
+Electrical engineer turned full-stack developer with a passion for building data-intensive applications..
 Eager to contribute to cutting-edge tech projects and always striving to learn more and grow.
 Let's connect and collaborate on exciting innovations!